|

 spiritual instructions, is nothing but silence, the

-state of supreme peace.
+state of Supreme peace.

 The complete giving up of the other three